TrueBlocks/trueblocks-core/docs/readmes/chaindata-transactions.md

-  -m, --emitter strings      for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings        for the --logs option only, filter logs to show only those with this topic(s) -A, --account_for string   reconcile the transaction as per the provided address -D, --decache              removes a transactions and any traces in the transaction from the cache -H, --ether                specify value in ether -w, --raw                  report JSON data from the source with minimal processing -o, --cache                force the results of the query into the cache -x, --fmt string           export format, one of [none|json*|txt|csv] -v, --verbose              enable verbose output
+  -m, --emitter strings      for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings        for the --logs option only, filter logs to show only those with this topic(s) -A, --account_for string   reconcile the transaction as per the provided address -H, --ether                specify value in ether -w, --raw                  report JSON data from the source with minimal processing -o, --cache                force the results of the query into the cache -D, --decache              removes related items from the cache -x, --fmt string           export format, one of [none|json*|txt|csv] -v, --verbose              enable verbose output
   -h, --help                 display this help screen